owlbarn/tutorial/book/case-image-inception/README.md

 While face recognition remains a sensitive ground, Facebook hasn’t shied away from integrating it in users’ experience on the social media.
 Whenever users upload a photo, Facebook is able to recognise objects and scenes in it before people enter a description.
 The computer vision can distinguish objects, facial expressions, food, natural landscapes and sports, among others.
 Besides tagging of people on photos, image recognition is used to translate visual content for blind users and to identify inappropriate or offensive images.  ([COPY ALERT](https://imagga.com/blog/the-top-5-uses-of-image-recognition/))

 ## Summary

+In this chapter, we first review how the existing state-of-art DNN architectures are developed step by step.
+This case demonstrates that, with a typical architecture InceptionV3, the full cycle of performing image classification using this architectures.
+It includes how the network is constructed, how the model weights are imported, the image processing in OCaml, and how the inference is performed.
+We also show how this process can be greatly simplified by using the Zoo system we have previously introduced.
+Finally, some prominent application field of image classification is briefly discussed.

 ## References